maxf/geotranslator/README.md

 - deploy on the server, however you do it.
 For instance, using docker:

-1. create the new images
+1. create the new image:

 `docker build -t maxf/geotranslate:0.10.0`